 If you find yourself in the aftermath of a tornado or other severe weather, before anything else, ensure the safety of you and your family.

-As we mentioned before, call your insurance company if you see damage to the exterior of your home.
-Then, give us a call at First American Roofing.
+As we mentioned before, give us a call at First American Roofing.
 We can get you an inspection, a quote for the repair, and even help tarp your roof in the interim.
+Then, call your insurance company if you see damage to the exterior of your home.
 Our repairs page showcases what and how we will handle repairing your home, siding, roofing, or otherwise.

 If you have any other questions on severe weather safety, damage, and protocol, please feel free to give us a call at (608) 305-2257.
 Stay informed and stay safe.